matfish2/vue-formular/README.md

 `vue-formular.sending` (ajax form)

 Fires off when the form is being sent.
-Sends through the form data.
 A message will automatically appear in the status bar.

 `vue-formular.sent` (ajax form)